Somerset Patriots: History

 The Somerset Patriots were one of the founding members of the Atlantic League in 1998.
 However, the team spent its inaugural season as a road team while TD Bank Park was being constructed.
 In the 1999 season, the Patriots opened their ballpark, where they quickly became one of the most successful franchises of the league in both the win and attendance columns.

 For spring training in 2009, the Somerset Patriots became the first Atlantic League team to hold its spring training in its own locale, at the Jack Cust Baseball Academy in nearby Flemington, instead of the traditional site in Lakeland, Florida.
-The Lancaster Barnstormers and the York Revolution followed suit in 2009, primarily because of the 2008 economic recession.
+The Lancaster Barnstormers and the York Revolution followed suit in 2009, primarily because of the 2008 financial crisis and the Great Recession.

-The Somerset Patriots, and then manager Sparky Lyle, won their 1,000th game on July 24, 2012.
+The Patriots, and then manager Sparky Lyle, won their 1,000th game on July 24, 2012.
 The Patriots defeated the Sugar Land Skeeters with a score of 6–5, in the day game of a day/night doubleheader.

 On November 27, 2012, it was announced Somerset's pitching coach and former major league pitcher, Brett Jodie, would become the new manager with Lyle becoming manager emeritus.

 Former professional football player Donald Jones briefly played for the Patriots during his recovery from a kidney transplant.

+With the Atlantic League's 2020 season cancelled by the COVID-19 pandemic, Somerset organized a twelve game series called the SOMERSET Professional Baseball Series, which would feature the Patriots and the New Jersey Blasters, a team created for the series.
+The rosters were composed mostly of players from the state of New Jersey.

 In November 2020, the Patriots were announced as the new Double-A affiliate of the New York Yankees, replacing the Trenton Thunder.
 They were organized into the Double-A Northeast.
 Somerset began competition in the new league as a Yankees affiliate on May 4 with a 6–0 victory over the Harrisburg Senators at TD Bank Ballpark.
 They won the 2021 Northeast Division title with a first-place 72–47 record.
 Despite winning the division, their record was third-best in the league, and only the two teams with the highest winning percentages in the regular season competed for the league championship.
 Oswaldo Cabrera won the league's Most Valuable Award.
 In 2022, the Double-A Northeast became known as the Eastern League, the name historically used by the regional circuit prior to the 2021 reorganization.

+On September 28, 2022, the Patriots won their first Eastern League Championship and seventh league championship overall with a 15–0 combined no-hitter victory over the Erie SeaWolves at TD Bank Ballpark.